 Over the last decade, our efforts to enhance our safety programs have made today’s safety record the best in Raytheon’s history, with injury rates among the lowest in our industry.

 In 2017, Raytheon achieved a recordable injury rate of 0.52 injuries per hundred employees, which is the lowest in our history.
 This rate has decreased by 29 percent since 2010.
 Our Days Away, Restricted, and Transferred injury rate in 2017 was 0.23, tied for the lowest year in our history.
 It has declined by 34 percent since 2010.

-Raytheon is an active participant in the Occupational Safety and Health Administration’s Voluntary Protection Program, and leads the aerospace and defense industry in the number of OSHA-certified VPP “Star” sites.
+We continue to engage in the Occupational Safety and Health Administration’s Voluntary Protection Program.
+Raytheon leads the aerospace and defense industry in the number of OSHA-certified VPP “Star” sites.